aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/gif-to-base64/_index.md

 ---
 translation: true
 template: /templates/_template-encoder-child.md
-title: Convert GIF to Base64 via C#
+title: Convert GIF to Base64 in C#
-description: Convert GIF to Base64 in C# and use an encoded string for examples for data URI.
-Embed it into HTML, CSS, JavaScript and others.
+description: Convert GIF to Base64 in C# and use an encoded string for data URI.
+Embed it into HTML, CSS, XML, JSON and others.
-url: /net/base64-encoder/gif/
+url: /net/gif-to-base64/
 family: svg
 platformtag: net
 feature: encode